mbeaumon/R2MCDS/README.md

 * Added a vignette for simple models
 * Added a vignette for stratified analysis
 * Added the keep.best.model function to simplify output when many model are fitted to the same species
-* Made cosmetic change to the print and summary function for the distanceList and distanceFit class
+* Made cosmetic changes to the print and summary functions for the distanceList and distanceFit class
 * Created the SpeciesList class
 * Redefined the distanceList class
 * Added the units options to distance.wrap